blubuslubus/OverTheWire-Bandit_Documentation/README.md

 # OverTheWire-Bandit_Documentation
-WIP!
+Completed!
 Documentation of my traversal through the levels of OverTheWire: Bandit.

 Welcome to my documentation repository for OverTheWire: Bandit.
 This is a security challenge designed to teach the fundamentals of the Linux command line, secure shell communication, and file system permissions.
 I have decided to begin this challenge as someone who knows no more about Linux than its name, and intend for this document to serve the purpose of tracking my new learnings about it.